-EEC1865 Teacher Reflection III: The Intentional Teacher
+EEC1865 Teacher Reflection III: The Intentional Teacher 60 hours, 6 credits

 Students will learn about intentionality in teaching and selecting best practices for young children's learning and development.
 Both child-guided and adult-guided methods will be examined in the areas of language and literacy, mathematics and scientific inquiry, social skills and understandings, physical movement and visual arts.